foundryvtt/dnd5e/wiki/Transformation.md

 The *Active Effects* section gives fine-grained controls over what effects are still applied to the actor after transformation.

 Within the *Other Options* section, the "Temp Formula" allows for granting temporary HP to the newly transformed actor.
 Since this is a formula, it can use [Roll Data](Roll-Formulas.md) like usual, but it gains access to the roll data of both the original actor and the one being transformed into.
-Use the base values to access the original actors stats (e.g. `@classes.druid.levels` to access the original actors levels) and prefix it be `@source` for the actor being transformed into (e.g. `@source.details.cr` to grab the source actors challenge rating).
+Use the base values to access the original actor's stats (e.g. `@classes.druid.levels` to access the original actor's levels) and prefix it be `@source` for the actor being transformed into (e.g. `@source.details.cr` to grab the source actor's challenge rating).

 The "Transform Tokens" setting controls whether all associated linked tokens will be changed alongside the base actor.
 This should usually be checked.